vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

 ## Disclaimer

+This blog post is part of a [series](https://mandreyel.github.io/posts/servo-internals/) I'm doing on Servo.
-This is a heavily work-in-progress draft.
-Some details may not be correct.
+All of it is still heavily work-in-progress.
+Some details may be missing or incorrect.

 ## Starting points

 There are currently four ways in which a URL may be loaded:

 - the first time the browser is opened (when a new top-level browsing context is created);
 - when the user clicks on a link or a script navigates the page (both are handled by the script thread);